Examining stigma and mental illness in rural communities

 “Stigma is a widely recognized barrier to receipt of health and mental health services,” said Dr. Kate Beatty, a member of the Rural Health Equity Research Center (RHERC) and a faculty member in the ETSU College of Public Health.
 “This policy brief, which is the first brief to be released by the center, documents the burden of public stigma associated with any mental illness in rural versus non-rural communities in the United States.”

-In 2020, the ETSU/NORC Rural Health Equity Research Center received one of only seven Rural Health Research Center grants, awarded by the Health Resources & Services Administration, Federal Office of Rural Health Policy.
+In 2020, the ETSU/NORC Rural Health Research Center received one of only seven Rural Health Research Center grants, awarded by the Health Resources & Services Administration, Federal Office of Rural Health Policy.

 “ETSU is a national leader in rural health research, and we are uniquely positioned to tackle complex and pressing health care challenges, such as the mental health crisis facing communities across the country,” said ETSU President Dr. Brian Noland.